Acné Digestive : Lien entre alimentation et belle peau

 The skin microbiota: a fascinating ecosystem serving the well-being of the skin

-Once again, just like the intestinal microbiota, certain microorganisms are capable of modulating the production of immune molecules, thus promoting good healing and regeneration of the skin.
+Again, just like the intestinal microbiota, certain microorganisms are capable of modulating the production of immune molecules, thus promoting good healing and regeneration of the skin.

-Intestinal-skin axis: link between intestinal and skin microbiota
+Gut-skin axis: link between intestinal and skin microbiota

 How does the gut microbiota influence skin health?